I-66 Multimodal Improvements Inside the Beltway

 - Help reduce violators by requiring all vehicles to have an E-ZPass or E-ZPass Flex transponder during the restricted periods

 - Allocate toll revenue to fund additional and improved travel choices that could include roadway, bus, Metro access, bicycle and pedestrian options.
 Through a Framework Agreement with the Commonwealth, the Northern Virginia Transportation Commission (NVTC) will administer this function.
 Eligible components include:

 - Metrorail improvements

 - Roadway improvements on parallel routes

 The proposed widening of I-66 eastbound from the Dulles Connector Road to Ballston will be pursued as a separate project.
-It will require a study that will begin in spring 2016 to analyze potential impacts, as required by the National Environmental Policy Act.
-Construction of an additional lane eastbound is expected to start in 2018 and open to traffic in early 2020.
+The project requires a study that began in spring 2016 to analyze potential impacts, as required by the National Environmental Policy Act.
+Construction of an additional lane eastbound is expected to start in 2018 and open to traffic in late 2020.